-2022 £000 2021 £000
+2023 2022

+£'000 £'000

-The emoluments of the directors which was paid by the Company was as follows: 2000 2000
+The emoluments of the directors which was paid by the

+Company was as follows:

-Remuneration (including benefits in-kind) 189 203
+Remuneration (including benefits in-kind) 103 189

-Defined contribution pension scheme 11 10
+Defined contribution pension scheme 7 11

-200 213
+110 200

-During the year nil (2021: one) director remunerated by Babcock Integrated Technology Limited exercised share options under long term incentive plans and one (2021: one) director was entitled to receive share options under long term incentive plans.
+During the year nil (2022: nil) director remunerated by Babcock Integrated Technology Limited exercised share options under long term incentive plans and three (2022: one) director was entitled to receive share options under long term incentive plans.

-Retirement benefits are accruing to one director (2021: one) under the Money Purchase pension scheme.
+Retirement benefits are accruing to three directors (2022: one) under the Money Purchase pension scheme.